Spinal column: Shape

 The vertebral column is curved in several places, a result of human bipedal evolution.
-The curves allow the human spine to better stabilize the body in the upright position.
+These curves increase the vertebral column's strength, flexibility, and ability to absorb shock, stabilising the body in upright position.
+When the load on the spine is increased, the curvatures increase in depth (become more curved) to accommodate the extra weight.
+They then spring back when the weight is removed.

 The upper cervical spine has a curve, convex forward, that begins at the axis (second cervical vertebra) at the apex of the odontoid process or dens and ends at the middle of the second thoracic vertebra; it is the least marked of all the curves.
 This inward curve is known as a lordotic curve.

 The thoracic curve, concave forward, begins at the middle of the second and ends at the middle of the twelfth thoracic vertebra.
 Its most prominent point behind corresponds to the spinous process of the seventh thoracic vertebra.
 This curve is known as a kyphotic curve.

 The lumbar curve is more marked in the female than in the male; it begins at the middle of the last thoracic vertebra, and ends at the sacrovertebral angle.
 It is convex anteriorly, the convexity of the lower three vertebrae being much greater than that of the upper two.
 This curve is described as a lordotic curve.

 The sacral curve begins at the sacrovertebral articulation, and ends at the point of the coccyx; its concavity is directed downward and forward as a kyphotic curve.

 The thoracic and sacral kyphotic curves are termed primary curves, because they are present in the fetus.
 The cervical and lumbar curves are compensatory, or secondary, and are developed after birth.
 The cervical curve forms when the infant is able to hold up its head (at three or four months) and sit upright (at nine months).
 The lumbar curve forms later from twelve to eighteen months, when the child begins to walk.